First, I’ve been advised NOT to write this post. That it’s offensive to who we are and what we do. So, here goes…

 Ahem (throat clear), let’s get the picture a little clearer…shall we?

-There is a huge debate going on in triathlon right now about how to balance time, talent, and treasure.
-When is enough…enough?
+There is a huge debate going on right now about how to balance time, talent, and treasure when it comes to triathlon training.
+When is enough… enough?
 How many more family gatherings are you gonna skip?
 How many social functions are you gonna bail on because you have to ‘get up and train?’
 When are you gonna accept the fact that no matter how many races you do, you are still the same person you always were except you have a different pastime?

 “OH NO YOU DIDN’T!”

 How can I say such things?
 Easy, I know this for a fact..I was one of them.
-I found myself needing to associate with something bigger and better than me.
-Just because you go to the local gym and shoot free throws does not make you a basketball player.
-Likewise, if you play in a flag football league that doesn’t give you the right to go around saying “I’m a football player!”
+I began my triathlon trianing after finding myself needing to associate with something bigger and better than me.
+Going to the local gym and shooting free throws does not make you a basketball player.
+Likewise, if you play in a flag football league that doesn’t give you the right to go around saying, “I’m a football player!”
 No, you are Jane or Joe, with a full-time profession, family, friends, probably a pet, AND on the weekends you enjoy getting outside, competing with friends, and savoring the sweet sting of pain through voluntary application.
 Chrissie Wellington is a triathlete.
 You following here?

 This was me (probably still is) not very long ago:

 LIGHTEN UP!
 TRIATHLON IS WHAT WE LOVE TO DO…IT IS NOT WHO WE ARE.
 Enjoy life, train your heart out, give it everything you have, but by no means are we ONLY triathletes.
 The sooner you box yourself into a category, the sooner you will go looking for a bigger box.